shawnmckinney/apache-fortress-demo/README.txt

 (where [apache-fortress-demo] is location of this package)

-7. Follow the steps under 'Sections required for installation':
+7. Follow the steps under 'Demo Installation Instructions':
  a.
 Heartbleed Bug
  b.
 Managing PKI Keys
  c.
 Set Hostname Entry